 Timeliness and timelessness - corporate governance and regulatory challenges after the financial crisis of 2007 - 2009 and Brexit

-Join us for this one day conference at LJMU.
+Join us on the 28 September for this one day conference at LJMU.

 An international, interdisciplinary one day conference at Liverpool John Moores University will investigate the corporate governance and financial regulation of banks after the global financial crisis of 2007-2009 and the implications of Brexit for companies, especially banks.
 Legislators and financial regulators are always at least a step behind of financial markets due to: a) technological developments, b) lawyers circumventing legislation, and c) complex financial products.